-The factor Frequency indicates the likelihood that the vulnerability will lead to an incident with an effect on the telecom service.
-All eight classes can be used for Frequency (see Table 4.1).
+For natural vulnerabilities the factor Frequency indicates the likelihood that the vulnerability will lead to an incident with an effect on the telecom service.
+All eight classes can be used for Frequency (see Frequency table).

 A frequency of "once in 50 years" is an average, and does not mean that each 50 years an incident is guaranteed to occur.
 It may be interpreted as: